 Several real estate investment strategies fell out of favor shortly after the real estate bust in 2008.
 Speculating in almost all forms went away completely.
 Many savvy investors made money placing non-refundable down payments on homes and then flipping those properties to other buyers.
 Some aggressive builders made money by buying land and building huge suburban communities with no prospects of buyers.
 These strategies tend to do well in up markets, but don’t work well at all in down markets.

 On the other hand, buy and hold investors should be ready to open up the checkbook.
 Repossessions and short sales represent excellent investment opportunities in down markets because they provide significant downside investment protection.
 Foreclosures often result in sales that are 15 to 30% below market values.
-By providing cosmetic repairs, an investor can start out ahead of the game.
+By providing cosmetic repairs, or making a major improvement such as adding a loft conversion or garage, an investor can start out ahead of the game.

 Find the Right Real Estate Markets